Providence Immunotherapy Program

 As the body’s natural defense system, the immune system hunts down and destroys harmful invaders, such as bacteria, viruses and even cancer cells.
 But cancers can be masters of disguise, evading detection and outsmarting the immune system.
 Since 1993, scientists and doctors at Providence have worked tirelessly to develop treatments that boost the immune system against cancer.
 This is called immunotherapy.

-Our research team is exploring new ways to activate that natural defense system, helping it better recognize cancer cells and revving up its power to attack more effectively.
+The research team at the Earle A. Chiles Research Institute at Providence Cancer Institute is exploring new ways to activate that natural defense system, helping it better recognize cancer cells and revving up its power to attack more effectively.
 Learn more ›

 Immunotherapy comes in many forms.
 For more than 25 years, Providence has been involved with developing new treatments in several key areas including: